 - During the NBA dunk contest, it's gotten so ridiculous that, although there are official judges whose scores are the only ones who count, most of the fans in the stands will have score signs as well to show their approval.

-- Teen Girl Squad did this once, for a contest of, apparently, diving into a lion's mouth.
-One of the girls got a two (and was thus "TWO'd"), and another got a score of "Three noses?".
+- Teen Girl Squad did this once, for a contest of diving into a lion's mouth.
+The Ugly One's cannonball got a two (and was thus "TWO'd"), while Cheerleader's "Double-Double Whipless Mochacinno Half-Caf" dive got a score of "Three noses?".

-- The Phineas and Ferb episode "Lawn Gnome Beach Party of Terror!" (pictured above), where Phineas enters a surfing contest and gets a score so high it causes one judge to reconsider Einstein's theory of relativity!
+- The Phineas and Ferb episode "Lawn Gnome Beach Party of Terror!" (pictured above), where Phineas enters a surfing contest and gets a score so high (10 to the fifth power and infinity being two of the scores), it causes one judge to reconsider Einstein's theory of relativity!

 - In one episode of Ed, Edd n Eddy, several of the kids were holding a gymnastic competition on the playground, and a few of the kids played the judges complete with the score cards (notably, Kevin).
 On Ed's turn, he epic fails his run, causing him to crash into things, fly several dozens of feet in the air and land face flat on the ground.
 Kevin's rating: d0rk.